-Romain Duda is leading anthropological research in central Africa focusing on relations between societies and their environment, notably human-animal interactions.
+Romain Duda is leading anthropological research in central Africa focusing on relations between societies and their environment, specially on human-animal interactions and contacts.

 Postdoctoral researcher at Institut Pasteur since november 2018, he is involved within MICROTONE project, a study at the interface of historical anthropology, ethnozoology and the emergence of zoonotic diseases.
 In this interdisciplinary context, he is leading with Tamara Giles-Vernick (Pasteur) and Victor Narat (CNRS) an analysis of humans-animals contacts along a gradient of ecological change in a forest-savanna mosaic in Democratic Republic of Congo (Bolobo territory).